 Isabel Briggs Myers and her mother Katherine Cook Briggs were fascinated by Jung's personality theory and worked to make it easily accessible to others.
 They started the Myers & Briggs Foundation dedicated to just that.

-Part of making this information available was not so it could be used as a weapon to control or manipulate others, but instead to better understand both yourself and those you deal with for a more productive and harmonious life.
+Part of making this information available was not so it could be used as a weapon to control or manipulate others, or to serve some sort of self ego boost (such as Intuitive vs. Sensor), but instead to better understand both yourself and those you deal with for a more productive and harmonious life.
+Unsurprisingly, it's lead to some unpleasant stereotypes as well, such as rejecting the possibility of asocial Extraverts.

 - Extraversion vs. Introversion

-The source and direction of a person's energy and preferred environment.
+The first step in gathering data, source and direction of a person's energy and preferred environment, and how/why they decide to move forward.

 - Sensing vs. Intuition